namine92/namine92.github.io/content/android/v2/index.md

 ---

+This guide explains how to start using a MapsIndoors map in your Android application.
+Make sure that you have read the [prerequisites](../../#prerequisites).

+To benefit from the guides, you will need basic knowledge about:

+* Android Development
+* Google Maps Android API

+You can get started in two ways, either by reviewing and modifying the [basic example](#basic-example) or do the [clean setup](#setup-mapsindoors).

 ## Basic Example

 You will find in the [link](https://github.com/MapsIndoors/MapsIndoorsAndroid-Demo) a repo that contains the minimum code to start a MapsIndoors project.